-Students are required to take HPE 110W (Personal Wellness) and to fulfill the remaining HPE requirement with core-designated (W) activity, technique, or health and wellness courses.
+Students are required to take HPE 110W (Personal Wellness .5 credit hours) and to fulfill the remaining HPE requirement with core-designated (W) activity, technique, or health and wellness courses.

 Students must fulfill one of the following three options:*

-- Earning academic credit for at least three courses in an approved study abroad program
+1. Earning academic credit for at least three courses in an approved study abroad program.

 Coursework in International Studies (courses with 'I' designation): Three courses with no more than two from the same department.
 Courses that fulfill the International Studies requirement meet at least one of the following criteria:

-- Explore international aspect of political and economic systems.
+4. Explore international aspects of political and economic systems.